-Figure 10 summarizes the implications of our inferential exercise by plotting the various aggregate independence dividend estimates discussed in this section.
 Irrespective of the estimator, there is a clear pattern of negative independence dividends in the short to medium run while cross-country heterogeneity obscures a clear assessment of the long run independence payoff.
 The raw estimates seem more sensitive to simulation than to matching inaccuracy, as correcting for simulation quality yields the most pronounced upward correction.
-Contamination effects primarily seem to negatively affect growth potential in the longer run, when the triple-difference and pure independence dividend estimates start to diverge.
+There is no strong evidence that contamination effects meaningfully affected growth potential in the full sample, as the triple-difference and pure independence dividend estimates largely coincide.
 Interestingly, estimates of the pure economic impact of secession are fairly stable across bootstrap iterations and do not depend strongly on the time window considered to remove matching inaccuracy, the available potential control countries or the potential contamination effects considered.